 Asda Cashback Plus Credit Card Review

-The Asda Cashback Plus Credit Card provides rewards to cardholders who buy groceries, fuel, insurance, clothing and/or home goods at Asda (including Living stores and online at George.com), as well as earning strong rewards on non-Asda purchases.
-Users earn a 2% rewards rate when using the card at Asda and 1% everywhere else.
-There is no cap on annual rewards.
+The Asda Cashback Plus Credit Card provides great rewards to cardholders who buy groceries, fuel, insurance, clothing, and/or home goods at Asda (including Living stores and online at George.com), although unfortunately Asda has just dropped the rewards rate on non-Asda purchases to a mere 0.2%.

 Monthly Breakeven Analysis for Asda Cashback Plus